imennajar/python-api-challenge/README.md

 - Numpy: it is a Python library for working with arrays, in domain of linear algebra, fourier transform, and matrices.

-- Requests: it is a module allowing to send HTTP requests using Python.
+- Requests: it is a module allowing the sending of HTTP requests using Python.

 -  Hvplot: it is a library in Python.
 It provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data.

-- OpenWeatherMap: it is an online service provides global weather data via API.
+- OpenWeatherMap: it is an online service that provides global weather data via API.

 - Citipy